russelljjarvis/Spike2Vec.jl/main.typ

 5. For every N windows sampled in 1, the observed spike times is compared to the uniform reference window using the Thomas Kreuz spike Distance algorithm implemented in Julia by George Datseris. https://github.com/JuliaNeuroscience/SpikeSynchrony.jl/commits?author=Datseris

-6. The Kreuz spike distance is a way of measuring the cost of converting observed spike train A, to a different spike train B. By measuring the Kreuz spike distance between a variation free regular spiking window, and a window with observed spike time variability, we get a picture of each neurons current unique local variability at each window (note that the method for comparing reference to observed doesn't have to uniquely encode unique spike sequences, it just has to be unique enough).
-There is M number of neurons we can build a vector of coordinate of *M* dimensions, at each of N time windows.
-An M by *N* matrix consists of M neurons and N time windows.
+6. The Kreuz spike distance is a way of measuring the cost of converting observed spike train * A * , to a different spike train * B *.
+By measuring the Kreuz spike distance between a variation free regular spiking window, and a window with observed spike time variability, we get a picture of each neurons current unique local variability at each window (note that the method for comparing reference to observed doesn't have to uniquely encode unique spike sequences, it just has to be sufficiently unique to make states appropatriately distinguishable but also recognizable across a population of multiple cells).
+As there are  * M * number of neurons we then build a vector of coordinate of * M * dimensions, at each of N time windows. *  Xm *, is an M by * N * tensor consists of M neurons and N time windows.

+$ mat(
+  1, 2, ..., 10;
+  2, 2, ..., 10;
+  dots.v, dots.v, dots.down, dots.v;
+  10, 10, ..., 10;
+) $

-7. Since each column vector encodes a time window, we get the euclidian distance between each column vector and every other column vector, across the columns of the whole matrix.
+7. Since each column vector of * Xm * encodes a time window, we get the euclidian distance between each column vector and every other column vector, across the columns of the whole matrix.

 8. We take these new distance values we fill a new matrix, between every window, and every other window at row and column location of the matrix.
 It's important to recognize that here we are not comparing spike distances between neurons (as has occured in established work, we are commparing spike train distance vectors within the same neurons along time).